 While there aren’t that many winery restaurants in Coonawarra, we’re very fortunate to have two very good ones.
 At Ottelia/Fodder they may only serve lunches, but the sourdough pizzas are definitely worth the detour.
-Or, you could settle in for the chef’s four-course menu for just $50 per person.
 There’s also Upstairs at Hollick, a great spot for lunch (and dinner on Saturday nights) with a beautiful view over Coonawarra’s famous vineyards.
 But please, don’t forget to book.

 Image Source: Drink Ottelia + Eat Fodder

 One of the more unique cellar doors you’ll visit in Australia, Bellwether has a selection of wines from Coonawarra to Riverland down to Tasmania (and a few in between).
 This is a place not to be missed.
 And if you’re looking for somewhere to stay, they have six two-person bell tents for a real glamping experience, or six camp sites where you can put up your own.
 If you’re staying (or even if you aren’t) it’s definitely worth booking the ‘Table of Twelve’ dining experience which is held the first Saturday each monthset around an old wool-sorting table within the 1860s shearing shed.

 Image Source: Bellwether